amaro900217/testing-php-runtime-js/README.md

 ## Performance Tips

-1. **Pre-warm the runtime** with essential files during initialization
+1. **Pre-warm the runtime** with essential files before first request
 2. **Use appropriate worker count** (2-4 workers for most applications)
 3. **Minimize project size** (big projects like Laravel will run slow)